SDLC Waterfall Model: Definition, Phases, and Pros & Cons

 A waterfall model is a type of model used to describe the steps to develop software in the most logical and sequential manner, performed throughout the software development life cycle (SDLC).

-Because this model has a ladder-like form of a waterfall that is falling and cannot change the sequence (only falls) thus it is called “the waterfall model”.
+This model has a ladder-like form of a waterfall that is falling and cannot change the sequence (only falls).
+In other words, its stages move from higher to lower, thus, it is called “the waterfall model”.

-Although the popularity of this model has decreased significantly in the past few years when more flexible methods (Agile) are preferred, the natural logic of the sequential process used in this method is unlikely.
-Undeniable that it is still a common design process in the IT industry.
+Although the popularity of this model has decreased significantly in the past few years, when more flexible methods (Agile) are preferred, the natural logic of the sequential process used in this method is unlikely.
+We can’t deny that it is still a common design process in the IT industry.

 The 6 Phases in the Waterfall Model